DmytroHorkunDev/cloth-builder/README.md

 ## 🏎️ How to run?

 1. Clone the repository
-2. Run `npm install` to install dependencies
+2. Run `yarn install` to install dependencies
-3. Run `npm start` to start the application
+3. Run `yarn start` to start the application
 4. Open `http://localhost:4200` in your browser

 ## 🖼️ Demo